 Taking tamoxifen tablets

 Tamoxifen comes as tablets or syrup you can take at home.
+You may have tamoxifen on its own, or with other drugs.
 Your nurse or doctor will talk to you about your treatment plan.

 Always take the tablets or syrup exactly as explained.
 This is important to make sure it works as well as possible for you.
-Make sure you take it at the same time every day.
+You take tamoxifen daily.
+Try to take it at the same time every day.

 Other things to remember about your tablets or syrup: